Dominion Energy, Inc. (NYSE:D) Shares Purchased by Lindbrook Capital LLC

 Dominion Energy Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Wednesday, December 20th.
-Shareholders of record on Friday, December 1st were issued a $0.6675 dividend.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 20th.
+Stockholders of record on Friday, December 1st were paid a dividend of $0.6675 per share.
 The ex-dividend date was Thursday, November 30th.
-This represents a $2.67 dividend on an annualized basis and a yield of 5.44%.
-Dominion Energy’s dividend payout ratio (DPR) is 136.23%.
+This represents a $2.67 dividend on an annualized basis and a dividend yield of 5.44%.
+Dominion Energy’s dividend payout ratio (DPR) is presently 136.23%.

 About Dominion Energy